Questions, answered.

 How is this different from just asking ChatGPT about gardening?

 ChatGPT can tell you general gardening advice.
 So can Google.
-Percy does both of those things, and something neither of them can: it remembers your garden specifically, across seasons.
+But neither of them remembers your garden specifically, across seasons.

 Every garden has its own microclimate, its own soil, its own successes and frustrations.